Top 20 Tips on How to Travel Carry-On Only

-It is possible to do carry-on only travel on your solo travel, no matter where or how long you travel.
+Why wouldn’t you want to avoid airline checked luggage fees, claiming bags for customs, baggage claim carousels, lost luggage, or avoid extra time in the airport, especially traveling during a pandemic?
+It is possible to do carry-on only travel on your solo travel over 50, no matter your destination.
 Just use my top 20 tips on how to travel carry-on only.
-These tips have worked for me traveling across multiple countries during a pandemic.
+These tips have worked for me traveling across multiple countries, even during a pandemic.

 Like this?
 Share it with others!